Imperial College London

 Summary

-Lindsay is an Advanced Research Fellow in Mental Health within the School of Public Health and the Institute of Global Health Innovation (IGHI).
+Lindsay is an Advanced Research Fellow in Mental Health within the School of Public Health.
 She is also an Honorary Research Psychologist at West London NHS Trust.
-She works across the clinical and public mental health interface, and leads projects examining patient safety in mental health, particularly in young people.
-Her work primarily focuses on preventing and detecting youth mental health deterioration using digital devices and lifestyle factors such as sleep and social connection.
+Lindsay works across the clinical and public mental health interface, using participatory and mixed methods approaches to investigate the acceptability, development, evaluation, and implementation of digital technologies to support better mental health in young people.
+Her work primarily focuses on preventing and detecting youth mental health deterioration using digital devices and lifestyle factors (e.g., sleep and social connection).
+She is deeply committed to co-producing research and its outputs with young people to ensure her work is accessible to their peers.
 Other work centres on suicide prevention, self-harm and care transitions in vulnerable and seldom-heard groups.
-She is also an Imperial Mental Health Research Network steering group original member, and co-chair of IGHI's mental health and wellbeing working group.
+She is also an Imperial Mental Health Research Network steering group original member, and member of IGHI's mental health and wellbeing, and Royal College of Psychiatrists Young Adult Mental Health working groups.

 Co-production in mental health